magnet-linux/magnet-linux/README.md

 - **Decentralized and reliable**: Release source code is mirrored on p2p networks (BitTorrent for now) with no reliance on central project infrastructure.
 - **Dev shells**: Spin up project specific environments as easily as `python -m venv` or `nix-shell`.
 - **OCI & containers**: Export any package as an OCI image ready for Docker/Podman, or layer Magnet Linux tooling into your existing pipelines.
-- **Simplicity**: No system rebuilds—install the binary, point it at a manifest, and get consistent toolchains on Fedora, Debian, Arch, or inside Kubernetes.
+- **Simplicity**: Packages are simply tarballs that can be unpacked and looked at.

 ## Project Principles